jyaquinas/jyaquinas.github.io/_posts/2022-04-19-useful-linux-commands.md

 * `-m`: output number of characters
 * `-L`: output length of longest line

+### nc
+To check if a specific ip address and port is working, you can easily check with the following command.

+`nc -zv [hostname] [port]`

+You will get an outp

 ---
 [^symlink]: a symbolic link (symlink, soft link), is similar to shortcuts in windows.
 It points to some directory or file (even on a different filesystem or partition).